mnfst/docs-baas/deploy.md

 ## System requirements

 The minimum system requirements to run a small Manifest backend are **1vCPU** and **512 MB RAM**.
-It usually corresponds to one of the cheapest option on cloud providers.
+It usually corresponds to one of the cheapest options on cloud providers.

 The server needs at least [Node.js v18 or more](https://nodejs.org/fr) and a process manager like [pm2](https://github.com/Unitech/pm2/).